-6. Do schools have to offer 30 hours Free Childcare?
+11. Do schools have to offer 30 hours free childcare?

 It will be a governing body decision if schools extend their provision to include 30 hours free childcare for eligible parents.
 Participation is optional.

-Schools are not required to turn all their current 15 hour free early education places into 30 hour places.
+Schools are not required to turn all their current 15 hour free early education places into 30 hours free childcare places.
 However schools do need to consider the current offer to parents, the nursery environment and impact on staff ratios and financial implications in the school decision making process.

-9. Does the school have to offer the full 30 hours?
+15. Does the school have to offer the full 30 hours free childcare?

-Schools are not required to offer the full 30 hours and have to consider the above factors in their decision making process.
-This is the same as the above.
+Schools are not required to offer the full 30 hours free childcare and have to consider the above factors in their decision making process.
 An alternative approach a school can take is to work in partnership with other local early years and childcare providers who can offer the additional hours a school cannot offer.

-10. Do parents who want a 30 hour free childcare now take priority over parents who want the 15 hour free early education place in the 2017 – 2018 nursery admissions process?
+16. Do parents who want a 30 hour free childcare place now take priority over parents who want the 15 hour free early education place in the 2017 – 2018 nursery admissions process?

-11. If a school wants to offer the 30 hours free childcare who do the school need to inform?
+17. If a school wants to offer 30 hours free childcare who do the school need to inform?

 The decision to offer parents 30 hours free childcare is a governing body decision.
 Once the decision is taken to offer the 30 hours free childcare parents should be informed at the earliest opportunity and information made available to parents on what will be offered.
 The school should also post this information on the online nursery admissions system so parents are aware at application stage.

-In order for Hertfordshire County Council to plan places across the county we would ask schools to inform Childhood Support Services of their decision to offer places by completing an online survey which confirm the schools intention to offer 30 hour free childcare places This survey will be available on the grid to complete from January 2017.
+In order for Hertfordshire County Council to plan places across the county we would ask schools to inform Family Services Commissioning of their decision to offer places by completing an online survey which confirm the schools intention to offer 30 hour free childcare places.
+This survey will be available on the grid to complete in May 2017.
 Once this survey goes live schools will be contacted to complete.